Azure-Samples/active-directory-dotnet-native-headless/README.md

 3. Click on **All Services** in the left hand nav, and choose **Azure Active Directory**.
 4. Click on **App registrations** and choose **New application registration**.
 5. Enter a friendly name for the application, for example 'TodoListClient-Headless-DotNet' and select 'Native' as the Application Type.
 For the redirect URI, enter `https://TodoListClient`.
 Please note that the Redirect URI will not be used in this sample, but it needs to be defined nonetheless.
 Click on **Create** to create the application.
-6. In the succeeding page, Find the Application ID value and copy it to the clipboard.
+6. In the succeeding page, find the Application ID value and copy it to the clipboard.
 7. Then click on **Settings** and choose **Properties**.
 8. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and type 'TodoListService' in the textbox and hit enter.
 Select TodoListService from the results and click the 'Select' button.
 Then, click on  **Select Permissions** and select 'Access TodoListService'.
 Click the 'Select' button again to close this screen.
 Click on "Done" to finish adding the permission.
 9. Then select `ToDoListService` in the "Required permissions" blade and click "Grant Permissions".
-Since our client is a console application using raw credentials, its incapable of displaying an UI for the user or tenant administrator to grant consent.
+Since our client is a console application using raw credentials, it's incapable of displaying an UI for the user or tenant administrator to grant consent.
 So you need to provide the user consent for yourself (if you are not a tenant admin) or the admin consent for all users (if you are a tenant admin) in the Azure portal itself.
 Read more about administrator consent in [Overview of the consent framework](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications#overview-of-the-consent-framework).

 ### Step 3:  Configure the sample to use your Azure AD tenant